AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 ## <a name="train-runs"></a>Train Runs

 * For a user, the [**Train Runs**](https://alimonitor.cern.ch/hyperloop/train-runs) page displays a read view only of all train runs available in the system.
+The derived data column shows if a train is an analysis train (empty), standard derived data train (🗂️) or slim derived data train (green bordered 🗂️).
+The difference between standard and slim derived data trains is explained [above](#deriveddatatypes).

 * <a name="train-comparison"></a>To compare two trains, select them in the Compare column and click Compare.
 This will open a new tab displaying the differences between the two trains.